zachmayer/backblaze_analysis/README.md

 # Full Data

-Here are the full results for all drives.
-(I excluded drives that are less than 2TB).
+Here are the full results for all drives, excluding drives that are less than 2TB:

 | model | capacity_tb | N | drive_days | failures | years_97pct | surv_5yr_lo | surv_5yr | surv_5yr_hi |
 |:---|:---|---:|---:|---:|:---|:---|:---|:---|